 Social selling mistakes and misconceptions abound.
 Here are the most common.

-- Not doing it.
+Not doing it.
 Many companies simply neglect this aspect of digital marketing at an organizational level.
-How can a company director or mentor expect her sales force to actively engage in social selling if the company's organization doesn't promote it or train how to do it.
+How can a company director or mentor expect her sales force to actively engage in social selling if the company's organization doesn't promote it or train them how to do it?

 Tools exist to help you grow your revenue through social selling, but those tools must be used to strengthen and engage your network, not just market to them.